tylernguyen/x1c6-hackintosh/docs/Patches.md

 ## ACPI Patches

 1. Download and install [MaciASL](https://github.com/acidanthera/MaciASL/releases) if you do not have it already.
 2. Dump your original ACPI tables.
-There are a number of ways to do this, using Clover, Hackintool, Linux.
-See [here](https://khronokernel.github.io/Getting-Started-With-ACPI/Manual/dump.html).
+See [Dortania/ ACPI Dump](https://dortania.github.io/Getting-Started-With-ACPI/Manual/dump.html).
 3. In Terminal, disassemble the copied ACPI tables with "iasl -dl DSDT.aml".
 For our purpose, the only file that really matters is DSDT.dsl

 - Your DSDT file will be used as a reference table in determining that needs to be patched and what patches need to be added.